sesi85043/intgrateded/replit.md

 ### Development (Replit)
 - `DATABASE_URL` - PostgreSQL connection string (auto-provided by Replit)
 - `NODE_ENV` - development or production
+- Chatwoot config is stored in `chatwoot_config` table in the database

 ### Docker Deployment
 - See `.env.example` for all required variables